-An aircraft on the ground is more than an inconvenience; it's a cascade of lost revenue, disrupted schedules, and logistical headaches.
+An aircraft on the ground is more than an inconvenience.
+It's a cascade of lost revenue, disrupted schedules, and a massive logistical headache.
 Often, the culprit is a single, missing part that wasn't tracked properly.
-This is where robust MRO inventory software becomes the central nervous system of your maintenance operation, ensuring the right part is in the right place at the right time.
-But this level of control comes with a price tag.
-Understanding MRO inventory software pricing is the first step toward making a smart investment in your fleet's availability.
-This guide breaks down the costs, from common pricing models to hidden fees, so you can choose a solution that prevents AOG situations without grounding your budget.
+This is where the right MRO inventory software becomes the central nervous system for your maintenance operation, ensuring the right part is in the right place at the right time.
+But that level of control comes with a price.
+To make a smart investment, you first need to understand MRO inventory software pricing.
+I'll break down everything—from pricing models to hidden fees—so you can choose a solution that prevents AOG situations without grounding your budget.

 Let's start with the basics.
 MRO stands for Maintenance, Repair, and Operations.
 Think of it as all the essential, behind-the-scenes supplies and parts your business needs to keep things running smoothly.
 For aviation, this isn't just office supplies; it's the critical inventory that keeps your fleet in the air.
 This includes everything from consumables like lubricants and fasteners to rotables and repairable components that cycle through your maintenance workflow.
 These items aren't part of the final product you sell (like a plane ticket), but you can't operate without them.